karshPrime/SysHacks/README.md

 Print every terminal colour alongside its escape sequence.
 Useful as a visual reference when customising prompts, themes, or status lines.

+### `copy_code.sh`
+Copy all source files of a given type into the clipboard in one go.
+Handy for sharing snippets in places where uploading files isn't convenient.

 ### `periodic.sh`
 Render the periodic table directly in the terminal, with colour coding for groups and properties of each element.